 water and non-metallic elements

-Anions (negative ions) including hydroxide
+Anions (negative ions) including

 Methods of preparing and collecting gases revision notes

 - Reactants and use of gas syringes, test tubes etc. to collect the gas

 Acids, Bases, Alkalis, pH, Neutralisation and Salts GCSE Study